Aaron Kuder: Career

 Kuder began his career around 2000 on the Ten Ton Studios Forum, where he met Nick Pitarra, Reilly Brown, Chris Chua, Khoi Pham, and many other artists, including Chris Burnham, who later would offer him to finish The Amory Wars: In Keeping Secrets of Silent Earth 3, which Burnham had to leave because of his Batman Incorporated job.

 After filling on various books published as part of DC Comics 2011 - 2015 The New 52 initiative, Kuder was announced as the new artist for Action Comics with writer Greg Pak, their run began in November 2013.

 Kuder was also the artist for the Fantastic Four in association with writer Dan Slott, replacing Sara Pichelli.

 Kuder was the artist for writer Ed Brisson on a new Ghost Rider series released in October 2019.

+In May 2023, it was announced that Kuder would serve as the artist for volume 8 of Daredevil for writer Saladin Ahmed, which is set to release in September 2023.

 Influences

 Kuder is heavily influenced by the work of Arthur Adams and Grzegorz Rosiński, and other artists who embody elements of European-style comics, such as Frank Quitely and Geoff Darrow.